abacon/run-js-app/README.md

 ./node_modules/.bin/electron .
 ```

 The app should show up in your menubar as a little kitty!

-n.b. that no handlers are registered, so you don't get the full run-js action you know and love.
+Once you pick a directory and start an instance, it'll open your web browser and file browser to the relevant places.